Federal Direct Parent PLUS Loan

 Students must file the Free Application for Federal Student Aid (FAFSA) for the parent to be eligible for the Federal Direct Parent PLUS Loan.

 Borrowers must be U.S. citizens or eligible non-citizens, the student must be enrolled in at least half-time (6 credit hours) during a semester, accepted in a degree-seeking program at St. John Fisher College, and be maintaining satisfactory academic progress for financial aid eligibility.
 Loan approval is subject to credit criteria established by the Department of Education, and a credit report will be obtained from a national credit bureau.

-Federal Direct Parent PLUS Loans have a fixed interest rate of 6.31% for loans first disbursed prior to July 1, 2017.
-Loans first disbursed on or after July 1, 2017 will have a fixed interest rate of 7.00%.
-Loans disbursed prior to October 1, 2017 will be charged a 4.276% fee.
-Loans disbursed on or after October 1, 2017 will be charged a 4.264% fee.
+Federal Direct Parent PLUS Loans have a fixed interest rate of 7% for loans first disbursed prior to July 1, 2018.
+Loans first disbursed on or after July 1, 2018 will have a fixed interest rate of 7.60%.
+Loans disbursed prior to October 1, 2018 will be charged a 4.264% fee.
 Please note: Loan rates and fees are subject to change due to congressional action.

 Federal Direct Parent PLUS Loans can be repaid fully or in part at any time without penalty.
 The funds are disbursed directly to the school in one or more disbursements via Electronic Funds Transfer (EFT) to the student's account.

 Repayment of the loan begins within 60 days after the date funds are disbursed.
 Repayment may be delayed until six months after the student graduates or is no longer enrolled at least half-time.

 This annual process will allow you to apply for a Federal Direct Parent PLUS loan for the first time or to authorize a new loan amount on a previously signed electronic Master Promissory Note (MPN).
 Please allow 1 week processing time.
 Parent completes Step 2 and 3.